Sinuiju

 Sinŭiju (/ko/) is a city in North Korea which faces Dandong, Liaoning, China, across the international border of the Yalu River.
 It is the capital of North P'yŏngan province.
-Part of the city is included in the Sinŭiju Special Administrative Region, which was established in 2002 to experiment with introducing a market economy.
+Part of the city is included in the planned Sinŭiju Special Administrative Region, which was proclaimed in 2002 and intended to experiment with introducing a market economy.
 In recent years the city has seen increasing tourism from China.